Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 - If you look at the first line in the code above, `let sam = new User("Sam", "Blue", 30)`, you will notice a new keyword which is: **new**.
 - Because `User` is a class, you can create a **new instance of that class** with the `new` keyword.

+So what is a Class?
+(2/3)
+- So what is a class then?
+A class is a factory that creates objects.
+- A class is a **blueprint** for creating objects.
+(A blueprint is the planning of something, for example, a building).
+- The `class User` is the blueprint for creating user objects.